 Book review by John Morris

-The period between 1840 and 1870 was a time of poverty, unemployment, and religious friction in Wales and considerable numbers of men, women and children ventured to the “New World of America” in an attempt to improve their quality of life and opportunities for work.
-Thousands of individuals and families from Wrexham, Rhiwabon, Hanmer, Hawarden, Trelawnwyd, Trelogan and Halkyn set sail for a better life in the New World.
+The period between 1840 and 1870 was a time of; poverty, unemployment, and religious friction in Wale.
+Considerable numbers of men, women and children ventured to the “New World of America”.
+This was an attempt to improve their quality of life and opportunities for work.
+Thousands of individuals and families from; Wrexham, Rhiwabon, Hanmer, Hawarden, Trelawnwyd, Trelogan and Halkyn set sail for a better life in the New World.

 Many authors have written about the 55,000 men and women who emigrated to the iron and coal mining areas of Pennsylvania and Ohio.
 Other authors have collated considerable evidence regarding the Welsh-speaking groups of about 1,600 who travelled to Patagonia (Y Wladfa), a sparsely-populated area shared by Chile and Argentina on the southern-most tip of South America, to set up a Welsh-speaking colony, in particular, the journey of the ship Mimosa from Liverpool in May 1865.

 In an enthralling and brilliantly researched book called Welsh Saints on the Mormon Trail, Wil Aaron has created an accessible historical and adventurous insight into the main characters and difficulties experienced by the pioneering group of around 10,000 Welsh emigrants.
-This movement was inspired by evangelists of the Mormon faith, who sailed from Liverpool to Utah and the valley of the Salt Lake.
-The book details why only about 5,000 Welsh people reached Utah, but this was still three times the number that emigrated to Patagonia.
+This movement was by evangelists of the Mormon faith.
+They sailed from Liverpool to Utah and the valley of the Salt Lake.
+The book details why only about 5,000 Welsh people reached Utah.
+This was still three times the number that emigrated to Patagonia.

 A New Life

 It is worth remembering the families from Wrexham and surrounding North Wales villages who set off for a “new life”.
 In particular, the difficulties they encountered and the contributions they made to establishing new towns in America.
 The family of John Bennion from Hawarden were the first Welsh family to reach the Great Salt Lake.
-The author vividly recounts the experiences of the Bennions as they reached America and then left Nauvoo to travel across the Rockies via the Missouri to reach their “promised land”.
-They travelled in convoys of wagons drawn by oxen across miles of desolate and mountainous land and fought off attacks by Native Americans.
-The Bennions were much admired and their efforts are recognised in the “Bennion Heritage Centre” in Utah.
+The author vividly recounts the experiences of the Bennions.
+They reached America and then left Nauvoo to travel across the Rockies via the Missouri to reach their “promised land”.
+The Bennions travelled in convoys of wagons drawn by oxen across miles of desolate and mountainous land and also fought off attacks by Native Americans.
+The Bennions and their efforts are recognised in the “Bennion Heritage Centre” in Utah.

 The Spiritual Home of the Welsh

-The in-depth stories of the ravages of the journeys, the death of so many children and adults from illness, particularly cholera, accidents with wagons and starvation are discussed at length.
+The in-depth stories of the ravages of the journeys, the death of so many children and adults from illness, particularly cholera.
+Accidents with wagons and starvation are also discussed at length.
 The swarms of locusts in 1855 when all the crops were eaten had a major impact within the community.
-The plant that kept the settlers alive was the “Sego Lily” (also called the mariposa lily), the bulbs grow deep in the earth and were harvested by the ton.
+The plant that kept the settlers alive was the “Sego Lily” (the mariposa lily), the bulbs grow deep in the earth and were harvested by the ton.
 The Sego Lily (Calochortus nuttallii) has been the state flower of Utah since 1911.

-The author draws attention to the controversial issue of polygamy and the difficulties faced by some Welsh women in polygamous Mormon marriages.
+The author draws attention to the controversial issue of polygamy.
+Especially the difficulties faced by some Welsh women in polygamous Mormon marriages.
 Brigham Young believed it was a wealthy man’s duty to father more than one family.
 Young himself had 55 wives!
 Polygamy was popular and even Dan Jones, the evangelist, had more than one wife.

 Courage, Faith and Devotion